What is Bug Out Bag?

-The basic idea behind a Bug Out Bag (BOB) is pretty simple.
-At its most basic, a BOB is a pre-packed bag filled with the gear and supplies you need to survive an emergency situation.
+What you call it isn’t important; the basic idea behind a Bug Out Bag (BOB) is pretty simple.
+At its most basic, a BOB is a pre-packed bag filled with the essential gear and supplies you need to survive during an emergency situation.
 It’s something that you can grab quickly, should a disaster or emergency situation occur that would require you to leave your location.

-What items do you really need in your Bug Out Bag?
+What type of gear should you pack in your Bug Out Bag?

-There really is no One Size Fits All Bug Out Bag solution.
-When it comes to filling your bag, a number of things need to be thought of; first and foremost should be planning.
+There is no One-Size-Fits-All Bug Out Bag solution.
+When it comes to packing your bag, a number of things need to be considered; first and foremost, should be planning.

-Starting with a good plan is really the only way to get started.
-In order to know what items should go into your bag, you need to consider the following couple of things:
+Starting with a good plan is the only way to get started.
+To select the best gear for your bag, you need to consider the following couple of things:

 - What are the most likely disaster situations you will face?
-Part of truly being prepared for anything, means knowing exactly what situations you’re preparing for.
-Before buying gear for your bag, It’s a good idea to first figure out what situations you are actually preparing for.
-This will give you a good idea of what you need to pack, how long you need to pack for, and how much gear you will likely need.
+Part of actually being prepared for anything means knowing exactly what situations you’re preparing for.
+Before ever buying a single piece of gear for your bag, you need to first figure out what disasters you’re preparing for.
+This will give you a good idea of what you need to pack, how long you need to pack for, and how much gear you will need to survive.

 - What are your Strengths & Weaknesses?
 One of the things I often recommend for anyone serious about preparedness is to perform a SWOT Analysis.
 A SWOT Analysis is a simple but effective method of really understanding your Strengths and Weaknesses.
-By honestly assessing your situation, you will not only get a good idea of what areas you need to train in, but you will also get a good idea of what gear will compliment your strengths.
+By honestly accessing your situation, you will not only get a good idea of what areas you need to train in, but you’ll also get a good idea of what gear will complement your strengths.

 Considerations to think about before packing your BOB:

 - Who will be traveling with you?
-Do they have any special needs or medical conditions that need to be addressed?
-Do they have their own bag filled with gear and will their gear compliment your own gear?
+Do they have any special needs or medical conditions that need to be addressed ahead of time?
+Do they have their own bag filled with gear, and will their equipment complement your gear?

 - Do you have a BOB for your kids?
-During a SHTF situation it will be important for your kids to feel as safe and secure as possible.
-Having a custom Bug Out Bag filled with familiar items and comfort foods can help defuse a stressful situation and give your child a sense of control.
-With younger children comfort items are a major priority that will help ensure their mental health during a stressful emergency situation.
+During a SHTF situation, it’s important for your kids to feel as safe and secure as possible.
+Having a custom Bug Out Bag filled with familiar items and comfort foods can help defuse a stressful situation, and give your child a sense of control.
+With younger children, comfort items are a top priority that will help ensure their mental health during a stressful emergency situation.

 - Do you need more than one bag?
-Since we have no way to know exactly when and where a disaster will happen, you might want to consider having a bag at home, at your office and in your vehicle.
+Since we have no way to know exactly when and where a disaster will hit, you might want to consider having a bag at home, at your office, and in your vehicle.